Don't Be Dumb: Background and promotion

+On July 20, 2023, Rocky released the single "Riot (Rowdy Pipe'n)".
 On June 21, 2024, during Paris Fashion Week, Rocky previewed a song from the album, and announced its release for August 30 of that year.
 On August 2, 2024, Rocky revealed to Zane Lowe during an interview and conversation on Apple Music 1, amongst other topics, about an upcoming song titled "Hood Happy" featuring Fatman Scoop, Flavor Flav, Slick Rick, Morrissey and Busta Rhymes.
 On August 22, 2024, during an interview for a Billboard cover story, Rocky announced that the album had been delayed from August 30 to sometime during fall of 2024.
-He would later expand on this the same day via X, explaining that sample clearances and leaks were the reason for the delay.
+He stated in a social media post that sample clearances and leaks had caused the delay.
+During 2024, Rocky would release the singles "Highjack", "Tailor Swif", and "Ruby Rosary" as intended singles for the album.

-On March 2, 2025, Rocky announced that Don't Be Dumb is being mixed and mastered.
-As Rocky stated about the album: People are tired of hearing about updates about the album.
+On March 2, 2025, Rocky announced that Don't Be Dumb was being mixed and mastered.
+As Rocky stated about the album: "People are tired of hearing about updates about the album.
 They're just ready to get this shit, you know what I'm saying?
 I don't think anybody wants to hear where I'm at with it, how far is it along and all that.
 They just want to hear some shit just to see where I'm at, and I promise I got some new shit in store.
 I'm challenging myself.
-It's like anything, I approach it with a different tactic, degree, or finesse.Rocky previewed songs from the album in a October 2025 advertisement for his collaboration with clothing brand Puma.
+It's like anything, I approach it with a different tactic, degree, or finesse."On July 4, 2025, Rocky released another single intended for the album, "Pray4DaGang" featuring KayCyy.
+The music video was removed from streaming platforms after around two days.
+Rocky previewed songs from the album in an October 2025 advertisement for his collaboration with clothing brand Puma.
+On December 16, 2025, Rocky revealed the album's cover art, designed by American filmmaker Tim Burton, and release date of January 16, 2026.
+He partnered with financial company Bilt to release a limited vinyl of the album.
+On January 2, 2026, Rocky previewed a teaser of the music video from the album's first single, titled "Punk Rocky".
+Directed by Rocky himself along with Folkert Verdoorn and Simon Becks, it stars American actress Winona Ryder, and was released on January 5.
+The album's second single, titled "Helicopter", was released on January 12, along with a music video directed by Dan Streit.